DahSidiAbdallah/DigiArchive/PROJECT_STATUS_REPORT.md

 ### 🎉 **CONCLUSION**

-The DigiArchive project is **functional and ready for use** with the core document management features.
+The DigiArchive project is **fully functional and ready for use** with the core document management features complete.
+All Phase 3 features have been implemented, including advanced search with Elasticsearch, document audit trails, and export options.
 The main limitation is OCR processing, which requires Tesseract installation.
 All other functionality works perfectly:

 - ✅ **Document upload and storage**
 - ✅ **Department/folder organization**
-- ✅ **Advanced search capabilities**
+- ✅ **Advanced search capabilities with Elasticsearch**
+- ✅ **Complete audit trail and activity logging**
+- ✅ **Document export (CSV, Excel, PDF)**
 - ✅ **User authentication**
 - ✅ **Responsive web interface**

-**Recommendation**: Install Tesseract OCR to unlock the full AI-powered document processing capabilities, then proceed with Phase 4 development (collaboration features).
+**Recommendation**: Install Tesseract OCR to unlock the full AI-powered document processing capabilities, and Elasticsearch for advanced search features.
+Ready to proceed with Phase 4 development (collaboration features).